-I love RPG Maker.
-I love using the engine to make games, and I love playing games made with it.
+I absolutely love RPG Maker and seeing what people make with it.
 XP is my true love, but I'm not picky.
-In fact, I've bundled in a few WOLF RPGs on this page, since they're often listed alongside RPG Maker titles.
+In fact, I've bundled in a few WOLF RPG Editor games on this page, since they're often listed alongside RPG Maker titles.

 My special interest and favorite RPG Maker games of all time.
 RPG Maker fantasy at its best: goofy, with a lot of charm and heart.
-More specific thoughts per game!
+I love the way these games use the RPG Maker XP engine, especially when it comes to their mapping.
+The use of parallaxes in the first game in particular are absolutely gorgeous.

 When I played Yume Nikki, I immediately understood why everyone adores this game.
 There's something so eerie and evocative about this game that immediately drew me in.
 I love the use of parallax backgrounds to create such surreal, dreamlike environments.
 I really felt a sense of success every time I was able to find an effect, too.